Why is a dental X-ray important for dogs?

 FORL can be identified clinically in only 12 % of cases.
 This is because the damage (lesion) is located beneath the gum and below the bony tooth socket (alveolar margin).
 The tooth above appears completely healthy.
 Whether FORL is present and how extensive it is can only be discovered by a dental X-ray.

-How does dental X-ray work in animals?
+How does dental X-ray work in dogs?

 Dental X-ray is an imaging procedure in which the teeth and jaw are shown as a two-dimensional silhouette.
 This requires an X-ray beam.
 A general anaesthetic is necessary for your pet to stay calm for X-ray.
 If lesions are found on the X-ray, these can be treated immediately in many cases.
 For example, tartar can be removed or a dental brace can be applied in dogs.